oracle/node-oracledb/doc/src/api_manual/oracledb.rst

     connection has been released back to the pool.
 The pending connection request will consume one worker thread.

-    See :ref:`Connecting to Sharded Databases <sharding>` for more information.
+    See :ref:`Connecting to Oracle Globally Distributed Database <sharding>` for more information.

     .. note::